-- 3.2.1 Although agriculture practices are limited within the Plan Area, both municipalities will strive to work cooperatively to encourage good neighbour farming practices, such as dust, weed and insect control through best management practices and Alberta Agriculture guidelines. - 3.2.2 If disputes or complaints in either municipality should arise between ratepayers and agricultural operators, the municipality receiving the complaint shall strive to direct the affected parties to the appropriate agency, government department or municipality for consultation or resolution wherever necessary. - 3.2.3 If either the MD of Pincher Creek or Municipality of Crowsnest Pass are in receipt of an application for new or expanded Confined Feeding Operation from the Natural Resources Conservation Board (NRCB) within the Plan Area, they shall forward a copy of the application to the other municipality.
+- 3.2.1 Although agricultural practices are limited within the Plan Area, both municipalities will strive to work cooperatively to encourage good neighbour farming practices, such as dust, weed and insect control through best management practices and Alberta Agriculture guidelines. - 3.2.2 If disputes or complaints in either municipality should arise between ratepayers and agricultural operators, the municipality receiving the complaint shall strive to direct the affected parties to the appropriate agency, government department or municipality for consultation or resolution wherever necessary. - 3.2.3 If either the Municipality of Crowsnest Pass or MD of Ranchland are in receipt of an application for a new or expanded Confined Feeding Operation within the Plan Area from the Natural Resource Conservation Board (NRCB), they shall forward a copy of the application to the other municipality.

-Rural Recreational and Grouped Country Residential
+Recreational and Grouped Country Residential

-- 3.2.4 Any proposal to designate or develop land within the Plan Area for rural recreational use will be referred to the other municipality for comment in accordance with this Plan. - 3.2.5 Any proposal to designate land, adopt an Area Structure Plan, or approve a conceptual design scheme within the Plan Area for grouped country residential use will be referred to the other municipality for comment in accordance with this Plan. - 3.2.6 The MD of Pincher Creek and Municipality of Crowsnest Pass acknowledge that their municipal land use policies differ regarding development of rural recreational and grouped country residential development and agree that municipal autonomy on land use matters within this area will continue. - 3.2.7 With respect to grouped country residential development and rural recreational use in the Highway 3 and Crowsnest River corridor, both municipalities agree to consider the potential impacts and cumulative effects of such development on the area prior to adopting an Area Structure Plan or approving a conceptual design scheme.
+- 3.2.4 Any proposal to designate or develop land within the Plan Area for recreational use will be referred to the other municipality for comment in accordance with this Plan. - 3.2.5 Any proposal to designate land, adopt an Area Structure Plan, or approve a conceptual design scheme within the Plan Area for grouped country residential use will be referred to the other municipality for comment in accordance with this Plan. - 3.2.6 The Municipality of Crowsnest Pass and MD of Ranchland acknowledge that their municipal land use policies differ regarding development of rural recreational and grouped country residential development and agree that municipal autonomy on land use matters within this area will continue. - 3.2.7 With respect to grouped country residential development and rural recreational use in the Highway 40 corridor, both municipalities agree to consider the potential impacts and cumulative effects of such development on the area prior to adopting an Area Structure Plan or approving a conceptual design scheme.

-3.2.8 Applicants proposing grouped country residential and rural recreational developments should consult with Alberta Transportation and Alberta Environment and Parks during preparation of their proposal.
+3.2.8 Applicants proposing grouped country residential or rural recreational developments should consult with Alberta Transportation and Alberta Environment and Parks during preparation of their proposal.